pangenome/odgi/docs/rst/commands/odgi.rst

 description.

 | **odgi bin** [**-i, –idx**\ =\ *FILE*] [*OPTION*]…
-| The odgi bin(1) command bins a given variation graph.
+| The odgi bin command bins a given variation graph.
 The pangenome
   sequence, the one-time traversal of all nodes from smallest to largest node identifier, can be summed up into bins of a specified size.
 For each bin, the path metainformation is summarized.
 This enables a